TheoryInPractice/MI-bicliques/README.md

 ```
 $>./bicliques -a o -i ./test/test_graph.txt -p octmib_results.txt
 ```
-runs our algorithm OCT-MIB on a 7 node graph in our testing suite, and outputs the bicliques found in a file named `octmib_results.txt`.
+runs our algorithm OCT-MIB on a 7 node graph in our testing suite, and outputs the bicliques found to a file named `octmib_results.txt`.
 The output to the screen should look like this:
 ```
 # Running algorithm o